cresset-template/cresset/README.md

 This will rebuild the image and start a new container, but will not rebuild PyTorch if caches are set appropriately.
-The user thus need only wait for the additional downloads, which are also accelerated by caching and with fast mirror URLs.
+Users thus need only wait for the additional downloads, which are also accelerated by caching and with fast mirror URLs.

 To remove the containers, use `docker compose down`.